yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 loopandtomanageconnectionstooneormorephysicalGUI
 displays.
 ?
-ACE Framework: The ACE framework [11] uses the Reactor pattern as its central event demultiplexer and dis- patcher.
+ACE Framework: The ACE framework [11] uses the Reactor pattern as its central event demultiplexer and dispatcher.
 The Reactor pattern has been used in many commercial projects, including:
 ?
-CORBA ORBs: The ORB Core layer in many single- threaded implementationsof CORBA [12] (such as VisiBro- ker, Orbix, and TAO [13]) use the Reactor pattern to demul- tiplex and dispatch ORB requests to servants.
+CORBA ORBs: The ORB Core layer in many single- threaded implementationsof CORBA [12] (such as VisiBroker, Orbix, and TAO [13]) use the Reactor pattern to demul- tiplex and dispatch ORB requests to servants.
 ?
 Ericsson EOS Call Center Management System: This system uses the Reactor pattern to manage events routed by